The fate that befell VKontakte may soon take down Facebook and Twitter.

 Social networks are notorious for their idle entertainment potential, but at the other end of the spectrum, political activists use them to disseminate rhetoric, news, and calls to action.
 When Putin announced his intent to run for president again in late 2011, opposition groups began to organize on VK, trading news, information, and, most threateningly to Putin's party, organizing public real-life protests.

-By now, VK had earned the full attention of the FSB, which
+By now, VK had earned the full attention of the FSB, which is tasked with domestic counter-intelligence and surveillance, not unlike the CIA or KGB.

 Durov told Motherboard that VK's staff "treated Navalny and other activists exactly like the rest of our users, trying to provide the best service for them."